emptythevoid/wicdirect/README.md

 # Fixer scripts

-There are two scrips in-progress to help keep CoreInterops working with
+There are two scrips in-progress to help keep CoreInterops working with the pinpad.

+check_coreinterop.ps1 is a powershell script that's added to Task Scheduler that will constantly test to see if it can load the /Interop/ page.
+If it fails, it will restart the CoreInterop service.
+To add this as a Scheduled Task:

+1. Run as System
+2. Run with highest privileges
+3. Trigger: on a schedule.
+Daily.
+Start time 8:00am.
+Recur every 1 days.
+Repeat task every 1 minute (this can be adjusted).
+For a duration of Indefinitely.
+Enabled.
+4. Actions: start a program.
+Program/script = powershell   Add arguments: -File "C:\path\to\check_coreinterop.ps1"
+5. Conditions.
+Allow run on demand.
+Run task as soon as possible after scheduled start missed.